Software Security Testing – Where to Start?

-- Application testing: Here, the goal is digging down into user and admin permissions.
+- Web application security testing: Here, the goal is digging down into user and admin permissions.
 Are both sides of the software chain secure?
 What potential vulnerabilities exist?

-- System software security testing: With increasing focus on client-facing and cloud-based applications, it’s easy to forget about operating systems, databases and network applications.
-Effective software security testing must include regular system evaluations to ensure foundational software doesn’t present undue risk.
+- Interactive application security testing: With increasing focus on client-facing and cloud-based applications, it’s easy to forget about operating systems, databases, and network applications.
+Effective software security testing must include software composition analysis, regular system evaluations to ensure foundational software doesn’t present undue risk.

 - Penetration testing: Also called “pen testing,” this type of testing has experts attempting to “hack” their way into company software with the intention of uncovering uncommon vulnerabilities.
 Think of it as getting into the hacker mindset.
 Attackers often think outside the box — your security needs to do the same.